544 episodes

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-The hosts answer your questions from the "Politically Georgia" listener mailbag and give their choices for who’s up and who’s down this week.
+And it’s Friday, so Bill and Greg answer questions from the Listener Mailbag and offer their choices for who’s up and who’s down this week.

 Have a question or comment for the show?
 Call the 24-hour "Politically Georgia" Podcast Hotline at 770-810-5297.
 We’ll play back your question and answer it during the listener mailbag segment on next Friday's episode.